Statement of Policy

 - monitoring or restriction of campus access, benefits, or services

 In those instances where a violation is found, documentation of the violation and the disciplinary action will be placed in the respondent’s official Goshen College file.

-Cases involving students heard and decisions made by the Response Team are shared with the Dean of Students.
-Any decision made by the Response Team can be appealed to the Dean of Students in writing within 72 hours of communication from the Response Team.
+Cases involving students heard and decisions made by the Bias Matter Response Team are shared with the Dean of Students.
+Any decision made by the Bias Matters Response Team can be appealed to the Dean of Students in writing within 48 hours of communication from the Response Team.
 The appeal ruling is final.

-Lack of corroborating evidence should not discourage complainants from reporting racial misconduct to Goshen College.
+Lack of corroborating evidence should not discourage complainants from reporting bias-related incidents of discrimination and harassment to Goshen College.
 However, charges found to have been intentionally dishonest or made maliciously without regard for truth may be subject to disciplinary action.